dbsb-juntendo/ImSwitch_descspim/README.md

                              metadata={'unit':'um', 'axes':'YX'})
 - 594 modulation does not work again, there is no power modulation mode from python BUT in the software? email cobolt
 - when stopping live mode turn off all lasers (toggle)
+- rewrite kdcmanager so that original api file can be used

 ### less important

-- rewrite kdcmanager so that original api file can be used
-- 2024-07-23 12:22:32 WARNING [ThorCamSciManager -> thorlabscam] Property gain does not exist, 2024-07-23 12:22:32 WARNING [ThorCamSciManager -> thorlabscam] Property blacklevel does not exist, remove blacklevel and gain from camera features
+- crop
 - psf widget
 - line widget similar to fiji
 - update stages after recording finished